 John is a member of Resolution, an organisation of 6,500 family law professionals, who believe in a constructive, non-confrontational approach to family law matters.

-John holds the Post Graduate Diploma in Legal Studies, Common Practice Exam, Masters in Law and a Post Graduate Diploma in Professional Legal Practice, including the Family Law elective.
+John holds the Post Graduate Diploma in Legal Studies, Common Practice Exam, Masters in Law and the Post Graduate Diploma in Professional Legal Practice, including the Family Law elective.